httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Digest` usage with PATCH is thus very similar to POST, but with the resource's own semantic partly implied by the method and by the patch document.

+## Digest and Content-Location in Responses {#digest-and-content-location}

+When a state-changing method returns the `Content-Location` header field, the enclosed representation refers to the resource identified by its value and `Digest` is computed accordingly.

 # Relationship to Subresource Integrity (SRI) {#sri}

 Subresource Integrity [SRI] is an integrity mechanism that shares some